Degree: Associate of Applied Science in Nursing (A.A.S.)

 Accreditation.
 The Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd.
 NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, www.acenursing.org.

 Program Description.
-The Nursing program offers two pathways to the A.A.S. in Nursing: the Traditional pathway and the Bridge pathway.
+The Nursing program offers two pathways to the A.A.S.: the Traditional pathway and the Bridge pathway.
 Students following the Traditional pathway may complete general education and other required biology courses along with nursing courses, but it is recommended that the non-nursing courses be completed before students enter the Nursing program.
-Students following the Bridge pathway must have completed a diploma or other certification program for LPN or EMT-P licensure and will receive credit for NRSG 1710 - Fundamentals of Nursing after completing NRSG 1700 - Transition to Professional Nursing .
-Students following the Traditional pathway begin nursing courses in the fall semester; students following the Bridge pathway will begin nursing courses in the summer semester.
+Students following the Bridge pathway must have completed a diploma or other certification program for LPN or EMT-P licensure and will receive credit for NRSG 1710 - Fundamentals of Nursing after completing NRSG 1600 - Transition to Professional Nursing .
+Students following the Traditional pathway begin nursing courses in the fall and spring semesters; students following the Bridge pathway will begin nursing courses in the spring semester.
+The Bridge program is a hybrid program with lectures online; testing, lab and clinicals are onsite.
 The Nursing program is offered at the Blount County, Magnolia Avenue, and Strawberry Plains campuses.
 Per criteria of the Tennessee Board of Nursing, graduates are eligible to take the nursing licensure exam (NCLEX-RN) to become registered nurses and begin a nursing career.

 Program goals.
 Upon completion of the Nursing program, the graduate will have developed the skills, knowledge and abilities to accomplish the following: